pariscornett/bamazon/README.md

 ### How to use as a customer
 Clone this repository, and navigate to its location using terminal or bash.
 Run`npm install` to acquire the necessary packages.
+Copy the code in bamazonSeed.sql to your mySQL Workbench.
 After installation, run `node bamazonCustomer.js` and follow the prompts.

 ### How to use as a manager
 Clone this repository, and navigate to its location using terminal or bash.
 Run`npm install` to acquire the necessary packages.
+Copy the code in bamazonSeed.sql to your mySQL Workbench.
 After installation, run `node bamazonManager.js` and follow the prompts.

 ### See the app in action